avanthi-sk/T-S-Connect/README.md

 # T-S-Connect
-Code in velo by wix
+This is the code for the site https://wumichelle0606.wixsite.com/t-and-c-connect Code is in velo by wix (javascript based)
-This is the code for the site https://wumichelle0606.wixsite.com/t-and-c-connect
+Each page on the site has a seperate file for all the code that is found on that site Each file has the same title of which page on the site it belongs to